Andy Babiuk: Andy Babiuk's Fab Gear

 Andy owns and runs Andy Babiuk's Fab Gear, a boutique guitar shop located in Rochester, NY.
 The shop specializes in guitars, amps and associated musical equipment.
 Fab Gear sells new and vintage equipment from the top manufacturers in the industry, from iconic brands like Fender, Gretsch, Martin, Rickenbacker, Gibson, Hofner, Vox, Marshall, and more.

-Founded in 2007, (formerly under the name Tone Bender Music) Andy is able to use his years of guitar research and consulting work, in addition to his professional music career, to assist his clients in finding the perfect gear to meet their specific needs.
-These clients range from a list of celebrity clients in the music industry, to the kid down the street who just got their first guitar.
+Fab Gear was founded in 2007, formerly under the name Tone Bender Music.
+Andy assists his clients in finding gear to meets their specific needs.
+These clients range from celebrities in the music industry to the kid down the street who just got their first guitar.

 Consultant

 Babiuk served as the Associate Music Supervisor and Technical Consultant on the film Not Fade Away, a drama film released by Paramount Pictures, directed and written by The Sopranos creator David Chase.
 Babiuk is a staff consultant to the Rock and Roll Hall of Fame and in 2013 he authenticated Bob Dylan's electric guitar which Dylan first played at the Newport Jazz Festival.
 It sold at auction for just under a million dollars.

 In 2015, he authenticated John Lennon's Gibson J-160E that was lost for over 50 years.
 It sold at auction for 2.4 million dollars.
 Babiuk also authenticated John Lennon's missing Framus Hootenanny 12-string acoustic guitar, which was used on many Beatles recordings and seen being used in the film Help!.
 Later that same year George Harrison's Futurama guitar used during the early days of The Beatles was also authenticated by Babiuk.